 Many people are aware of the dangers of external burns.
 However, you may not know that you can suffer from harmful internal burns as well.
 If you are around smoke, smoke inhalation can sear your lungs and cause serious damage.

 Perhaps you are around smoke each day, or maybe you have suffered from smoke inhalation as a result of an accident at work.
 Regardless of the cause, this exposure can cause lung damage and even respiratory failure.
 If you have been hurt by smoke inhalation at work, you should fight for the workers’ compensation benefits that you deserve.
-Contact an experienced Raleigh workers’ compensation attorney from the Law Office of Sam Scudder today at 919-851-3311 to discuss your case.
+Contact an experienced Morehead City workers’ compensation attorney from the Law Office of Sam Scudder today at 919-851-3311 to discuss your case.

 In actuality, smoke inhalation is the primary cause of fire-related death.
 Fires produce a mix of heated gas and airborne particles that you can inhale if you are near a fire.
 There are two ways that this smoke can affect your lungs.
 First, a fire may eat up all the oxygen so that you have none left to breathe.
 Instead, you may be breathing the damaging smoke.